10. Enemies of Sleep

 |James A. Reeves||Oct 31, 2020|

-Three more days, and it feels like holding your breath until you’re dizzy.
+Three more days until the election, and it feels like holding your breath until you’re dizzy.
 I try to do my work, but I’m mostly wandering in the weeds of polling websites, studying color-coded maps that look like half the nation is burning and the other half is freezing.
 I compulsively refresh the numbers from Pennsylvania and Arizona, hunting for revelation.
 The data looks encouraging.
-Hopefully we'll put an end to this sorry chapter when we let a vicious clown take the wheel.
+Maybe we'll put an end to this sorry chapter when we let a vicious clown take the wheel.
 It’s an awful feeling, being afraid to hope.
 But I’ve relied on pessimism as a protective measure for too long.

 On Election Day, I’ll report to a middle school at five o’clock in the morning to help set up the machines.
 I’ve been trying to reverse my night owl nature.
 It's not going well.
 But I managed to see the sunrise the other day.
 For a moment, I briefly understood the pluck of morning people, the wholesome quality they achieve when they advertise waking up at dawn.
 Then I took a nap.
 I’m no longer kidding myself.
 Accepting that I’m nocturnal in my bones brings the same relief as walking away from a bad party.
 I’ll probably pull an all-nighter.